May 8, 2024

-Despite Decades of Warnings, Social Security and Medicare Depletion Dates Have Been Getting Closer
+Despite Decades of Warnings, the Depletion of Social Security’s Trust Fund Has Been Getting Closer

-The depletion dates for Social Security’s Old-Age and Survivors Insurance (OASI) Trust Fund and Medicare’s Hospital Insurance (HI) Trust Fund have been relatively well known for the past 20 years and are now rapidly approaching.
-Each year, the Social Security and Medicare trustees project the dates at which the two funds will become depleted.
-The latest reports, released last week, project that OASI will become depleted in 2033 and HI in 2031.
+The depletion date for Social Security’s Old-Age and Survivors Insurance (OASI) Trust Fund has been relatively well known for the past several years and is now rapidly approaching.
+In addition, Medicare’s Hospital Insurance (HI) Trust Fund could be depleted in a little over a decade.
+Each year, the Social Security and Medicare Trustees project the dates at which the two funds will become depleted.
+The latest reports project that OASI will become depleted in 2033 and HI in 2036.
 At those points, benefits for the respective programs would face automatic cuts, unless lawmakers make reforms before then.

-The Depletion Date for Social Security’s OASI Trust Fund Is Now Only 10 Years Away
+The Depletion Date for Social Security’s OASI Trust Fund Is Now Only Nine Years Away

-In 1993, the trustees projected that the OASI Trust Fund would become depleted 51 years later, in 2044.
-Over the next two years, in 1994 and 1995, projections deteriorated, advancing the projected depletion date to 2031.
-Nearly three decades later, the projected date of depletion remains similar.
-It is important to shore up the trust fund because when the balance is depleted, the program will be limited to paying benefits equal to incoming revenues, and that will mean a sudden and significant cut for beneficiaries.
-Lawmakers have had plenty of time to shore up the OASI Trust Fund, and now need to act soon to put such a critical program on a sustainable path — rather than allowing an automatic cut of 23 percent to benefit payments in 2033.
+In 1994, the trustees projected that the OASI Trust Fund would become depleted 42 years later, in 2036.
+A year after, in 1995, the program’s outlook deteriorated, pushing the projected depletion date up to 2031.
+Three decades later, the projected date of depletion remains similar.
+It is important to shore up the trust fund because when the balance is depleted the program will be limited to paying benefits equal to incoming revenues, and that will mean a sudden and significant cut for beneficiaries.
+Lawmakers have had plenty of time to shore up the OASI Trust Fund, and now need to act soon to put such a critical program on a sustainable path — rather than allowing an automatic cut of 21 percent to benefit payments in 2033.

 The Social Security trustees have warned about the forthcoming depletion of the OASI Trust Fund for some time